Mclmadden/CB68/Week_8.md

 Inspect the 7 molecules in CARTA to determine colormap stretch parameters for the moment maps script.

-Experiment with bounds to zoom in on outflow regions, rather than the entire field of view.
+Experiment with bounds to zoom in on outflow regions, rather than the entire field of view --> offset to the northwest.

 Generate channel maps with `plt.subplots` or generate individually and edit in Inkscape?

 Throw figures into powerpoint draft to present to collaborators.

+Experiencing VNC dropping due to refused connection to port 22...